Genivia/ugrep/README.md

 As another example, we may want to search for the word `FIXME` in C/C++ comment blocks.
-To do so we can first select the comment blocks with **ugrep**'s pre-defined `c/comments` pattern AND THEN select lines with `FIXME` using a
+To do so we can first select the comment blocks with **ugrep**'s predefined `c/comments` pattern AND THEN select lines with `FIXME` using a
 pipe:

     ugrep -R -o -tc,c++ -nk -f c/comments myproject | ugrep -w 'FIXME'